-Chandor Gardens Foundation Inc. in association with The Cliburn is pleased to present Haunting Melodies, a live outdoor (socially distancing) concert of magical, enchanting, and mesmerizingly haunting music, on Halloween afternoon.
+Chandor Gardens Foundation Inc. in association with The Cliburn was pleased to present Haunting Melodies, a live outdoor (socially distancing) concert of magical, enchanting, and mesmerizingly haunting music, on Halloween afternoon.

-The concert will take place in the Courtyard at Chandor Gardens, Weatherford, TX at 2:00 p.m. on Saturday, October 31, 2020.
+This concert took place in the Courtyard at Chandor Gardens, Weatherford, TX at 2:00 p.m. on Saturday, October 31, 2020.

-The three musical artists performing at the concert are: Corrie Donovan (soprano), Evan Mitchell (piano) and Stephen Page (violin).
+The three musical artists who performed at the concert were: Corrie Donovan (soprano), Evan Mitchell (piano) and Stephen Page (violin).

-They will perform a selection of both classical and modern compositions featuring melodies that are kind of spooky and dramatic, and so fitting for a Halloween day concert.
-However, the program is not intended to frighten, but rather to enchant and inspire.
-The haunting melodies, as they swirl through the surrounding garden, are sure to linger in your consciousness long after you leave the concert.
+They performed a selection of both classical and modern compositions featuring melodies that were kind of spooky and dramatic, yet so fitting for Halloween day.
+However, the program was not intended to frighten, but rather to enchant and inspire.
+The haunting melodies, as they swirled through the surrounding garden, surely lingered in the consciousness of all those who attended long after leaving the concert.

-This concert is suitable for the whole family.
+This was truly a concert suitable for the whole family.

-Here are a few details about the incredibly talented performers:
+Here are a few details about the three incredibly talented performers:

 Soprano Corrie Donovan has been praised for her “soul stripping, lyrical” interpretations (Theater Jones) and her “polished and distinctively powerful” performances (Fort Worth Weekly).
 From premiers with Fort Worth Opera Modern Opera Showcases, to participating in Cirque Du Soleil’s vocal workshops in Mexico, Ms. Donovan is committed to the full range of vocal expression.
 Other credits include the New York Baroque Festival, and singing opera in Brazil on the Holland America Maasdam.